 Ingredient quantities for Christmas brownies are in the recipe card below, but here are a few noteworthy tips:

-- Butter: I use salted, but unsalted is fine too.
+- Butter: I use salted, but unsalted is also fine.

-- Cream cheese: Just a touch for an extra delicious frosting.
+- Cream cheese: This is the secret ingredient for an extra delicious buttercream frosting.

 - Powdered sugar: Sift or whisk it if it is clumpy.